gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 ## Notes

+There are about capabilities of the emulator integration.
+I'll go further into these, and more besides, in a future post.

 ### File Sharing

 A drive appears on the desktop that is mapped to the iOS file sharing folder of the app.